Dr-42/offflix/README.md

 - [x] GUI
 - [x] Multithreaded image loading

+## Disclaimer

+The creator this application does not by any means promote piracy of online content.
+Where the users of this application get theior content from is not a liabilty of the creator of this library.
+Please use the application at your own caution.

 ## Installation
 The application depends on libmpv, so you need to install it first.